SCLW/Circuitry-Based-Sound/readme.md

 ### CD4040

-This IC performs frequency division and comes with 12 outputs in the CD4020 and the CD4040 versions and 7 outputs in the CD4024 version, whereby the CD4020 is a 14-stage device.
-Output stages 2 and 3 (divide by 4 and 8) are not accessible.
-The CD4024 has 3 pins without internal connection (pin 8, 10, 13).
-If a square wave is applied to the input, each output creates square waves at half the frequency of its preceding output, at which the first output Q1 applies its division to the input signal and oscillates at a rate at one half, Q2 at one quarter, Q3 at one eighth Q4 at one sixteenth and so on.
-Several units can be cascaded for higher counting.
+The CD4040, CD4020, and CD4024 are binary counter/divider ICs that perform frequency division.
+The CD4040 and CD4020 provide 12 outputs, while the CD4024 has 7 outputs.
+The CD4020 is a 14-stage counter, but its divide-by-4 and divide-by-8 outputs (stages 2 and 3) are not accessible.
+The CD4024 also has three pins with no internal connection (pins 8, 10, and 13).

+When a square wave clock signal is applied to the input, each output generates a square wave at half the frequency of the preceding stage.
+The first output (Q1) oscillates at half the input frequency, Q2 at one-quarter, Q3 at one-eighth, Q4 at one-sixteenth, and so on.
+This makes these ICs useful for octave division, subharmonic generation, and frequency scaling.
+Multiple counters can be cascaded for extended division.

-Control input "reset" triggers all output stages to "low".
-For continuous frequency division it should be kept at a logical low.
+The "reset" pin sets all outputs low (0) when activated.
+For continuous frequency division, it should be kept at a logical low state.

 *Applications:*
 * Frequency Divider